nextcloud/documentation/HOWTO.rst

   to the following rules [3]_:

-1. Capitalize the first word of the title/heading and of any subtitle/subheading
+1. Capitalize the first word of the title/heading and of any subtitle/subheading.
-2. Capitalize all "major" words (nouns, verbs, adjectives, adverbs, and pronouns) in the title/heading, including the second part of hyphenated major words (e.g., Self-Report not Self-report);
+2. Capitalize all "major" words (nouns, verbs, adjectives, adverbs, and pronouns) in the title/heading, including the second part of hyphenated major words (e.g., Self-Report not Self-report).
 3. Capitalize all words of four letters or more.

   Consider the following heading: